paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-105-community-services-programs.md

   (B) to afford such parents the opportunity to participate in the development and overall conduct of the program at the local level, including transportation assistance as appropriate.

-(4) Offer (directly or through referral to local entities, such as entities carrying out Even Start programs under subpart 3 of part B of title I of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
-6381](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6381&num=0&edition=prelim) et seq.), public and school libraries, and entities carrying out family support programs) to such parents—
+(4) Offer (directly or through referral to local entities, public and school libraries, and entities carrying out family support programs) to such parents—

   (A) family literacy services; and